Selkent: Bromley (TB)

-As of 2022, Bromley garage operates routes 61, 146, 246, 314, 336, 638, and B14.
-Starting in September 2022, Stagecoach Bromley will operate school bus route 684, previously run by the Orpington based Go Ahead Group.
+Bromley garage operates routes 61, 146, 246, 261, 314, 336, 638, 684, B14 and SL3.

 History

 Bromley garage was opened by the London General Omnibus Company in April 1924.
 Built at a cost of £23,000, it was originally designed to house 60 buses, although the plan was to ultimately enlarge it to take an additional 40 when operations required it.
 Under an agreement reached with Thomas Tilling, the garage was allocated to the latter's use, along with Croydon and Lewisham, resulting in Tilling-type vehicles being the mainstay of the fleet until 1949, when the final petrol-engined STL-type double deckers were finally superseded.
 This was made possible by the hire of 17 AEC Regents from Leeds City Transport.

 Between 1972 and 1979, Daimler Fleetlines joined the AEC Regent III RTs, running alongside them.
 AEC Routemasters were not introduced to Bromley until 1975, being replaced in 1984 by Leyland Titans.
 With regards to single-deckers, Bromley first housed RF-class AEC Regal IVs, arriving in 1952, which were gradually replaced by AEC Swifts between 1968 and 1971.
 FS-class Ford Transit minibuses were introduced in 1972 for local route B1, before these were replaced in 1976 by BS-class Bristol LHSs.
 These were in turn replaced by longer, BL-class Bristol LHs in 1978.
 In 1977 Leyland Nationals replaced the last of the SMSs, and ran alongside the BLs until 1985, when Bromley became the domain of Nationals and Titans.

 In the early 1990s, the Nationals were replaced by Carlyle bodied Dennis Darts and MCW/Optare MetroRider midibuses.
 After the takeover by Stagecoach, some of the Titans were replaced by Volvo Olympians, before the fleet at Bromley began to be standardised on the Dennis Trident 2 and the Dennis Dart SLF.
 In slightly more recent years, a plot of land on the opposite side of the side road (Lower Gravel Road) was developed into an open yard for storage of the larger number of generally longer, taller, wider vehicles required for today's operations.